sap-tutorials/Tutorials/tutorials/sapui5-webide-upgrade-detail-view/sapui5-webide-upgrade-detail-view.md

 ## Details
 ### You will learn
 In this exercise you will replace a couple of controls; one in the `View1` and the other in the `Detail` view.
 In the Master view, rather than the simple flat list item style presented by the `<StandardListItem>` control that is in use currently, you will present the overview of the products in a more appealing way by using the `<ObjectListItem>` control.
 In the Detail view, you will make a similar change, replacing the simple layout (currently afforded by the `<VBox>` control) with a more readable display thanks to the `<ObjectHeader>` control.
-Along the way you will add one more property to the i18n model (“currency”).
+Along the way you will add one more property to the i18n model ("currency").

 ### Time to Complete
 **10 Minutes**.